-Please note that you may make application to the program anytime during the benefit year April 1 to March 31.
-Manitobans that choose to withdraw from the one time program enrolment must do so in writing to the Provincial Drug Programs.
+Please note that Manitoba residents may apply to Pharmacare anytime during the benefit year (between April 1 and March 31).
+For example, March 31, 2024 is the last day to submit applications for the 2023/2024 benefit year.
+Manitobans that choose to withdraw from the one time enrolment must do so in writing to the Pharmacare office.

-To register for coverage, you must re-apply each year.
+To be eligible for coverage, applicants must re-apply every year.
 The Pharmacare benefit year is April 1 to March 31.
-You may apply any time during the benefit year.
-March 31, 2010 is the last day to submit applications for the 2009/2010 benefit year.
+Manitoba residents may apply any time during the benefit year.
+March 31, 2024 is the last day to submit applications for the 2023/2024 benefit year.

-The Notice of Assessment is a summary of your tax information sent to you by Canada Revenue Agency after your tax return is processed.
-It will be attached to your refund cheque or statement.
+The Notice of Assessment is a summary of your tax information sent to you by the Canada Revenue Agency after your tax return is processed.

-Option C Summary Reports would be required if you and your spouse elected to split pension income in 2007.
-You may request an Option C summary Report from the Canada Revenue Agency by contacting them at 1-800-959-8281.
+Option C Summary Reports are required if you and your spouse chose to split pension income in 2021.
+You may request an Option C Summary Report from the Canada Revenue Agency by contacting them at 1-800-959-8281.

 My tax information is confidential.
 Why do you need a copy of my Notice of Assessment?

-Pharmacare is an income-based program and requires this information in order to verify and process your application.
-Pharmacare has taken the necessary steps to protect your privacy and the confidentiality of your personal information.
+Pharmacare is an income-based program and requires this information in order to confirm your income and process your application.
+Pharmacare takes the necessary steps to protect your privacy and the confidentiality of your personal information.

 What if my Notice of Assessment has been lost or destroyed?